-On the caseback of certain Omega watches is a distinct engraving known as the Omega Seahorse or the Omega Hippocampus.
+On the caseback of certain Omega watches like the Omega Speedmaster and Seamaster is a distinct engraving known as the Omega Seahorse or the Omega Hippocampus.
 Have you ever wondered where this particular emblem came from?
 Read on for the full story behind the Omega seahorse symbol.

 The Hippocampus Is from Greek Mythology and the Gondolas of Venice

 In Greek mythology, the hippocampi were sea monsters with the heads of horses and the lower bodies of fish.
 They bear some resemblance to the seahorse creatures we know today – in fact, the genus of the seahorse is Hippocampus.

 It is said that Poseidon, the god of the sea (known as Neptune in Roman mythology) drove a chariot drawn by hippocampi.

 If you’ve ever been lucky enough to ride a gondola through the canals of Venice in Italy, you may have noticed a pair of metal ornamental hippocampi on each side of the boat.
 These are meant to be a symbol of protection for the gondolas, drivers, and passengers.

 In the 1950s, an engraver by the name of Jean-Pierre Borle was working at Omega.
 He was the craftsman behind the famed “Observatory” emblem found on the caseback of the Omega Constellation, which depicts an observatory and eight stars.
 The illustration represents the location of chronometer trials (observatories) and the eight stars denote the number of chronometric records that Omega broke in 1931.

 Jean-Pierre Borle took a trip to Venice and noticed the hippocampi on the gondolas.
 These seahorse-like statues served as inspiration for his next engraving.
 In 1958, the hippocampus became the symbol of the Omega Seamaster as a means to signify the watch’s water-resistant capabilities.